maferland/spotify/README.md

 ## What's the purpose ?

-This project is mostly a helper project (and all the code behing [spotify.maferland.com](https://spotify.maferland.com)) for [@maferand/spotify-react](https://www.github.com/maferland/spotify-react).
+This project is mostly a helper project (but mostly the code behing [spotify.maferland.com](https://spotify.maferland.com)) for [@maferand/spotify-react](https://www.github.com/maferland/spotify-react).

-This project store authorization codes to make publicly available your spotify most recently listened tracks.
+This project store authorization codes to make your spotify most recently listened tracks publicly available.
 If you want to authorize please go [here](https://spotify.maferland.com).

-Then, you should be able to get your history like this:
+Then, you should be able to get your history like this (that's me!):

 ```
 curl spotify.maferland.com/.netlify/functions/recently-played/12166023407